 All applicants with EU passports receive a minimum guaranteed tuition discount of 4,000€ in the form of a scholarship.

 Scholarships and Financing Options

-What kind of scholarships are available at Jacobs University?
+What kind of scholarships are available at Constructor University?

-What other financing options are available at Jacobs University?
+What other financing options are available at Constructor University?

 Do international students also qualify for scholarships and other financing options?

 Whom should I contact for advice about financing my studies?